BilldarBagdar/C4Device_32StepSequencer/README.md

 "Parameter Bank" (Left, Right) on the C4 case itself; and the buttons labeled "(Session) Bank" (Up, Down) above are labeled "(Session) Slot" (Up, Down) on the case.
 Since the area around the four buttons grouped around the diamond shape on the right in the image above is not grouped by name above nor physically on the C4 case, a useful shorthand name is the "Session" group.
-(The shape "inside the buttons" painted on the case is bigger and rounder much more oval-shaped (ovular?), no sharp pointy diamond corners.)
+(The shape "inside the buttons" painted on the case differs between C4 and C4 Pro.
+On a C4 Pro the shape is bigger and rounder much more oval-shaped (ovular?), no sharp pointy diamond corners.
+The buttons "cut into" the oval's circumference.)
 The "Select" button in the "Split" group (on the "Commander overlay") above is labeled the "Split" button in the "Function" group on the case.
 The "Function" group above is named the "Assignment" group on the case.
 </p>
 <p>